Celebration of Life for the hereafter...

 Set-up @ Residence / Funeral ParlourLearn More

 Christian Funeral set-up with complete Tentage, Elaborate 3-D Backdrop and lighted pillars set-up for HDB Void Deck only.
-Also included in our package will Free Rental of Mobile Toilet and Fridge see our package details on our website or call us at 8122 6122 / 87811218 (24/7).Learn More
+Also included in our package is Free Rental of Mobile Toilet & Fridge see our package details on our website or call us at 8122 6122 / 87811218 (24/7) for a quote or immediate service.Learn More

 Buddhist Package for Parlour / ResidenceLearn More